 GNSS GLONAS available today for constellations / new frequencies in the future re.
 RTCM v.2.4 timeline

-Shipbourne equipment timeline / guestimate
+Shipborne equipment timeline / guestimate

-Software update for shipbourne equipment that is already multi-constellational – but with RTCM v.2.3
+Software update for shipborne equipment that is already multi-constellational – but with RTCM v.2.3

 Today the current dual frequencies are E1 and E5.
 In the future there may be other frequencies providing other services